Skip to content

 DataFlux Func runs in Docker, and the Python runtime environment also depends on the container environment.

-Therefore, do not copy Python installations from your local machine or other non-DataFlux Func containers into DataFlux Func.
-Otherwise, strange issues may arise.
+Therefore, please do not copy content from your local machine or other non-DataFlux Func container Python installations into DataFlux Func.
+Otherwise, strange issues often arise.

 The reason is that the uploaded Wheel package itself may depend on other packages.
 Simply uploading the Wheel package used directly in the code cannot satisfy the dependency relationships.
-The more powerful the package, the more dependencies it generally has, and the deeper the dependency hierarchy.
-This can eventually trap the operator in dependency hell.
+The more powerful the package, the more other packages it generally depends on, and the deeper the dependency hierarchy.
+This may eventually trap the operator in dependency hell.